-Mrs. Melanie Busby.
-Director for School Advancement Mr. Matt Fondren Director of Operations
+Mrs. Melanie Busby Director for School Advancement Mr. Matt Fondren Director of Operations

 The Mississippi Legislature in creating MSMS vested in the State Board of Education the authority to govern and supervise the school.
 The Executive Director provides supervision in the following designated areas: (1) administration,